 Yes, Billy Joel, We Will All Go Down Together

 My obvious disclaimer: I am not a parenting expert.
 None whatsoever, of any kind.
 I never will be.
 I gave birth.
 Four times.
 That – along with a blog that perpetually pokes fun at those birthing miracles – taps my credentials.
 It may not be much but it’s far and wide a way better reason to heed my warnings over say, Oprah’s.
 I’m actually fairly particular about my own experts.
 For instance, I don’t want my fitness instructor or nutritionist to have a muffin top or bat-wings (I don’t actually have these professionals in my life but I feel very strongly that if I did and was handing money over to someone for vanity purposes they should without question look a LOT better than me).
 I also don’t want my hairstylist to have Farrah feathers either, no matter how awesome she looks.
-And while I may not go often (maybe a few times in summer to look slimmer instead of exercising) I don’t want the owner of the tanning salon to be Oompa Loompa orange.
+And while I may not go often (maybe a few times pre-summer to look slimmer instead of exercising) I don’t want the owner of the tanning salon to be Oompa Loompa orange.
 So yes, I completely understand having advice standards.
 I’m also personally critical of accepting guidance from anyone that can’t one-up me, so I tend to tune out other moms unless they’ve got older kids or – trump! – more kids than me.
 Kate Gosselin, no offense taken, you can stop reading this now, I get it (your ex, though, maybe he should?).

 But here’s why you might want to keep reading this: